5 min read

 Write thank-you notes: Whoever took the time to write a recommendation letter for you deserves to get a thank-you note!
 Take the time to hand-write and drop off letters to these people in your downtime.

 Continue making memories: As you move through the winter months and into early spring, emotions can run high.
-Make sure you’re making the most of your time with the people who matter most to you! :)
+Make sure you’re making the most of your time with the people who matter most to you! 😊

 Make final decisions: With your final options in hand, it’s time to make a choice (listen to our podcast for tips on making this choice).
 Moreover, once you’ve made a choice you need to reply with an acceptance or rejection.

-Consider your waitlist options: Have you been waitlisted?
+Consider your college waitlist options: Have you been waitlisted?
 Carefully consider what your next steps will be so that you can proceed with confidence.

 Ensure your final transcript is sent: Check in with your high school to make sure your final transcript is sent.

 Celebrate: You did it!
 We're so proud of you and are cheering you on in this new, exciting chapter!
+We hope this senior year checklist was helpful.

 5 min read